HorusGoul/HorusGoul/README.md

 ### ![Kiddle](./kiddle.png)

-Platform built to empower interest-based communities.
-Planning on open sourcing it once its development resumes.
+A platform built to empower interest-based communities.
+I'm planning on open-sourcing it once its development resumes.

 **Links**